newaetech/chipwhisperer/docs/source/Tools/CW506 Advanced Breakout Board.md

 ## XMEGA Programming & Voltage Levels

-If you want to program an XMEGA target with the CW506 and CW-Lite, you'll have to place a resistor on your UFO Board.
+If you want to program an XMEGA target with the CW506 and CWLite, you'll have to place a resistor on your UFO Board.
 You must connect a 330 Ohm resistor between the GPIO3 and PDIC pin (you can use jumper cables instead of soldering or physically modifying your board).